-Lost keys is a very common reason for getting a lock changed.
+Lost keys are a very common reason for getting a lock changed.
 Sometimes, locks can instead be rekeyed which leaves the hardware in place and changes out the locking mechanisms and type of key that is used.
 However, for complete peace of mind, it’s a better idea to go ahead and change out the locks entirely.
-When you go to get your mail and cannot find your keys, or if you are unsure whether or not they are in the hands of a stranger or would-be mail thief, it is a good time for a mail box locks change.
+When you go to get your mail and cannot find your keys, or if you are unsure whether or not they are in the hands of a stranger or would-be mail thief, it is a good time for a mailbox locks change.
 Rest easy knowing that your mail is safe and sound under lock and key.

 Broken Locks or Mailbox Lock Not Working